csu-hmc/perturbed-data-paper/first-review-response.rst

 We have clarified that only one subject's trials included lateral motion and have given a description of that motion including a graph showing the time history of the lateral deviation.
+We've also clarified which trials were pilot trials and which ones used the final protocol.
 See:

 https://github.com/csu-hmc/perturbed-data-paper/pull/151/files